 Why attic ventilation is not needed with spray foam insulation (sealed attic)

-The easiest way to understand why ventilation is not needed in a sealed attic is because the spray foam is applied on the ceiling of the attic instead of the floor.
+The easiest way to understand why ventilation (any type of ventilation, like ridge vents, soffit vents or roof vents) is not needed in a sealed attic is because the spray foam is applied on the ceiling of the attic instead of the floor.
 This insulates the attic from the outside weather while keeping the temperature inside the attic and the living areas in tandem.
 This negates any disadvantages of an otherwise unventilated attic.

 What is Spray Foam?